FrontRunner: Rolling stockFrontRunner uses 18 MPXpress (MP36PH-3C) locomotives from Motive Power International of Boise, Idaho, bi-level Bombardier cars, and had repainted 25 refurbished ex-New Jersey Transit Comet Is which entered service on September 17, 2008. Thirty ex-Metra gallery cars were given to UTA free of charge, but they were determined to be in too poor condition to refurbish, and were scrapped and used for spare parts for the Comet I cars. The Comet I cars were retired on April 18, 2022. The Comet I cars were put up for auction in October 2022, as a condition to receive federal grants to buy replacement cars.

-Two months into service UTA began receiving complaints about the number of bicycles on the trains.
+Two months into service, UTA began receiving complaints about the number of bicycles on the trains.
 The Bombardier cars were designed to hold two bicycles near the rear doors of each train, but up to 15 bicycles per car were reported by some riders.
 UTA investigated options to increase capacity for bicycles, including more lockers at the stations.
 In January 2016 FrontRunner upgraded Bombardier Car 206 with new bike racks.
 The new racks increased the number of racks on a car from 9 to 15.

+In 2024, UTA purchased five cars used from Coaster to maintain capacity while the existing fleet was being overhauled.

-A typical FrontRunner trainset is composed of four units: three cars and the locomotive.
-Typical orientation is: Locomotive, Bilevel (2), and a Bilevel Cab Car.
+A typical FrontRunner trainset is composed of four units: a locomotive, two Bilevel coaches, and a Bilevel Cab Car.

-Wireless internet is available on all FrontRunner cars free of charge.
+Wi-Fi is available on all FrontRunner cars free of charge.

 Maintenance

 All maintenance for the FrontRunner fleet (locomotives and cars) is provided at the Warm Springs Service Center which is located just west of 500 West at 900 North in Salt Lake City.
 The Service Center facility, which was purchased from Union Pacific in 2003, was originally built in 1955 at the location of the former Salt Lake City roadhouse.
 Union Pacific had previously stopped using the facility in 1998 after more than a decade of operating at less than capacity.
 Following the acquisition from Union Pacific the facility was modified and updated to meet UTA's current needs.